mystreie1126/pinteresting/README.md

 # my rails pinteresting project

-this is the pinteresting application for jianqi
+this is the pinteresting application(college work on 2015), still remaining the issues with uploading error.

-by Jian